-However, the length photons travel in water is a disadvantage, especially when the event is not a high-energy muon track traversing the entire detector.
-When the effective distance the photon traverses from the charge particle is limited, the sensors must be placed closer in order to obtain coincidence detection of many sensors.
-This means that for the same number of sensors, if the same coincidence-level is required, the water detector must be made smaller with shorter sensor distances.
+However, the distance photons travel in water is a disadvantage, especially when the event is not a high-energy muon track traversing the entire detector.
+When the effective distance the photon traverses from the charged particle is limited, the sensors must be placed closer in order to obtain coincidence detection of many sensors.
+This means that for the same number of sensors, if the same coincidence level is required, the water detector must be made smaller with shorter sensor distances.

 This naturally points to ice-based detectors as better suited for higher energy fluxes, such as extragalactic fluxes.
 The larger spacing of sensors allows a larger instrumented volume which is more suitable for detecting lower fluxes of neutrinos.
 The less-optimized directional resolution of the neutrinos is better tolerated as the extragalactic flux is much harder than background, as previously described.
 Conversely, the water-based detectors are better suited for softer fluxes, such as Galactic neutrinos and extragalactic sources with softer emission.
 By leveraging the superior directional pointing, discriminating from the soft background becomes possible, and higher fluxes at lower energies compensate for the relatively smaller instrumented volume, again, as described previously.